Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Yes, we’re serious — from Google’s own support docs: When you get a call while the Google Voice tab is in sleep mode, incoming calls won’t ring.

-Your Android device might not be activated to receive incoming calls in your Google Voice account.
+Your Android or iOS device might not be activated to receive incoming calls in your Google Voice account.
 To address this:

 If it’s toggled on and is still not receiving calls, delete all the devices listed in your account and start over.